maphew/shortcutter/README.md

         shortcutter python

--   Using the Python API:
+-   Using the Python API for example in `setup.py`:
     ```py
     from shortcutter import ShortCutter
     s = ShortCutter()